ABHIGYAN-MOHANTA/skia-labs/README.md

 * Powered by **CanvasKit WASM** for native Skia rendering.
 * Instant hot-reload as you type.
 * Supports animated uniforms (`iTime`, `iResolution`).

+### 🌐 Firebase Community Hub

+* **Social Features**: Publish your shaders directly to the community gallery, powered by Cloud Firestore.
+* **Authentication**: Seamless Google Sign-in to manage your creations.
+* **Interaction**: Like your favorite shaders and leave comments for authors.
+* **Smart Performance**: The community feed features infinite scrolling pagination and lazy-loaded WebGL contexts to keep mobile performance buttery smooth.

 ### 🧠 Monaco Editor with SKSL Language Support